-Spider Veins Los Angeles
+Spider Veins or Telangiectasias

-Spider veins usually take on one of three basic patterns: they may appear in a true spider shape with a group of veins radiating outward from a dark central point (A); they may be arbored and take branch-like shapes (B); or they appear as separate lines, each about the size of a large hair (C).
-Linear spider veins are commonly seen on the inner knee, whereas the arbored pattern often appears on the outer thigh in a sunburst or cartwheel distribution.
+Spider veins usually take on one of three basic patterns.
+They may appear in a true spider shape with a group of thin broken and curved veins converging into a central point (A).
+Occasionally, they may take branch-like shapes (B); or they may be linear, appearing as separate thin lines (C).
+Linear spider veins commonly occur on the inner knee, whereas the branched-like ones often appear on the outer thigh in a sunburst pattern.

 SPIDER VEIN PATTERNS

-While it is true that there are some conditions like pregnancy, obesity, sedentary lifestyle, localized trauma or general aging that may hasten the appearance of spider veins, the vast majority of patients have a genetic predisposition to develop them.
+While it is true that there are some conditions like pregnancy, obesity, sedentary lifestyle, localized trauma or general aging that may hasten the appearance of spider veins.
+Most patients have a genetic predisposition to develop them.

-It should be pointed out that pregnancy is the most common precipitating event for the appearance of spider and blue veins in the child-bearing age female population, wearing high compression stocking in the third trimester may have some preventative benefits in these patients.
+Pregnancy is the most common precipitating event for the appearance of spider and blue veins in the child-bearing age female population.
+Wearing high compression stocking in the third trimester may have some preventative benefits in these patients.
 Other preventative measures may include being physically active, avoiding prolonged periods of standing, and keeping your weight in check.

 Treatment of Spider Veins

 Spider veins and their feeder vein counterparts are often perceived as a cosmetic problem.
 In some patients, however, they could be associated with disproportionately severe symptoms similar to those occurring with varicose veins.
 Treating these spider veins can often dramatically reduce these symptoms.

 Please go to spider vein treatment or vein sclerotherapy to read about the treatment of these unsightly veins, or click non-surgical vein treatments to read about the many minimally invasive vein treatment techniques currently offered by advanced vein centers and clinics, including our vein center, Nu Vela.